 Wendy Boswell is your About Guide to Web Search.
 She has been on the Web for over a decade and has significant experience in Web search strategies, Web search hacks and tricks, and knows where to find the "really good stuff" - from interactive tutorials to cutting edge technology to just plain wild and weird.

-Wendy's relevant work experience includes creating a series of successful online businesses, creating several non-profit community websites, organizing retreats for a non-profit conference center, technical writing work for a CAD company, and writing a beginners guide to search engine optimization manual for Register.com.
+Wendy's relevant work experience includes coordinating a successful Ebay business, overseeing a non-profit community website, organizing retreats for a non-profit conference center, and technical writing work for a CAD company; as well as writing a beginners guide to search engine optimization manual for Register.com.
 She worked as a features writer and Weekend Editor for Lifehacker for two years, wrote quite a few blogs for b5 Media, one of the largest blog networks on the Web today, and serves as a consultant for non-profits, local businesses, and start-ups looking for Internet marketing services.
-She has worked closely with several major companies, including Intel, the New York Times, and Gawker Media.

-Wendy published a book titled The About.com Guide to Online Research: Navigate the Web--From RSS and the Invisible Web to Multimedia and the Blogosphere that is available at all major bookstores.
+Wendy published a book titled The About.com Guide to Online Research: Navigate the Web--From RSS and the Invisible Web to Multimedia and the Biogosphere that is available at all major bookstores.

-Wendy has taken many in-depth classes and seminars on successful website design and optimization strategies, graduating from Oregon State University.
-She also cultivates a keen interest in new media technology, and serves as a contractor/consultant with various high-tech companies and organizations, including Intel, IBM, and local non-profits.
+Wendy has taken many in-depth classes and seminars on successful website design and optimization strategies, graduating from Oregon State University with honors.
+She also cultivates a keen interest in new media technology, and serves as a contractor with various high-tech companies and organizations, including Intel, IBM, and local non-profits.